PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/loadbalancer/README.md

                                            resource is controlled by `public_ip_name` property.
 - `public_ip_resource_group_name`        - (`string`, optional, defaults to the Load Balancer's RG) name of a Resource Group hosting an existing Public IP resource.
+- `pip_domain_name_label`                - (`string`, optional, defaults to `null`) a label for the Domain Name, will be used to make up the FQDN.
+If a domain name label is specified, an A DNS record is created for the Public IP in the Microsoft Azure DNS system.
+- `pip_idle_timeout_in_minutes`          - (`number`, optional, defaults to Azure default) the Idle Timeout in minutes for the
+                                           Public IP Address, possible values are in the range from 4 to 32.
+- `pip_prefix_name`                      - (`string`, optional) the name of an existing Public IP Address Prefix from where Public IP Addresses should be allocated (if new PIP is created by the module).
+- `pip_prefix_resource_group_name`       - (`string`, optional, defaults to the VM's RG) name of a Resource Group hosting an existing Public IP Prefix resource.
 - `public_ip_prefix_name`                - (`string`, optional) name of a Public IP prefix resource.
 - `create_public_ip_prefix`              - (`bool`, optional, defaults to `false`) when set to `true` a new Public IP prefix will be created, otherwise an existing resource will be used; in both cases the name